-In addition, we present best practices and useful KPIs in continuous use and show the results of a cost-benefit analysis from many years of service at Munich Reinsurance Company.
+In addition, see best practices and useful KPIs in continuous use and the results of a cost-benefit analysis from many years of service at Munich Reinsurance Company.
 The workshop brings together several lectures that have received Best Presentation Awards at the German Testing Day, the Software Quality Days and the QS-Tag in recent years.

 - Test Gap analysis (TGA) in Research and Industrial Use

 - Benefit Analysis of TGA at Munich Reinsurance Company

 »An awesome experience and good knowledge about the tool.«

 »All the sessions were equally informative.
 The theory & practical part connected together add the extra spice.«

 Fabian Streitel - Leads the Test Intelligence Team at CQSE.
 Has successfully set up TGA with many customers.

 Raphael Nömmer - Uses TGA every day in customer projects.
 Has heard a lot of excuses why things remained untested.